 Construction on the $20 million Jessie Ball duPont Center is nearing completion.
 The Jessie Ball duPont Center will serve as the epicenter for Northeast Florida's philanthropic and nonprofit community.
 The 120,000 square foot building will act as a hub for local nonprofits, stimulating an environment of collaboration within the sector.
 Additionally, the four-level facility will include retail, conference/meeting spaces, a green roof, and an outdoor patio/terrace area at the intersection of Ocean and Adams Streets.

 LaVilla's long closed New Center Hotel at 605 North Broad Street is being renovated by nearby Clara White Mission into street level offices and 16 upper level apartment units.

 For more information: http://www.metrojacksonville.com/article/2013-jul-more-downtown-mixed-use-beaver-street-villas

-Work is underway on the $26 million reconstruction of the old courthouse as a new home for the State Attorney's Office.
-Construction is estimated to be completed in Fall 2014.
+Work is essentially complete on the $26 million reconstruction of the old courthouse as a new home for the State Attorney's Office.

 Proposed Building Façade